Yamaha DX7 Technical Analysis

 To get more information on the DX7's implementation, some next steps could include:

 Decapsulate the YM21280 and YM21290: It's likely that this was performed by Yamaha's competitors, if not hobbyist reverse engineers, at some point in the past.
-Aside from Ken Shiriff's work, there is no public account of this.
+Aside from Ken Shirriff's work, there is no public account of this.

 The EGS and OPS chips exist in both plastic, and ceramic packaging.
 The latter of which lends itself much more easily to decapsulation.
 If you happen to have a ceramic version of the YM21290 chip you can spare, please get in touch.